HL7/davinci-ra/input/pagecontent/index.md

 <div class="bg-info" markdown="1">
 This Continuous Integration Build contains new draft content that is under development since the STU1 release.
-Where possible, draft content will be highlighted with blue text and background
+Where possible, draft content will be highlighted with blue background.
 </div>

 ###  Summary